coverclock/com-diag-hazer/README.md

 > I am frequently called to work upon.
 Hazer and gpstool have also turned
 > out to be really useful tools for testing and evaluating GPS devices.

-This software is an original work of its author(s).
+This software is an original work of its author.

 # Dependencies